-b) Butterfly Valve Failure.
-The butterfly valve that is used to control the decant water flow from Ash Cell #2 to the Pump Back Cell #2 has been reported to be inoperable since 5/5/2021.
+- b) Butterfly Valve Failure.
+The butterfly valve that is used to control the decant water flow from Ash Cell #2 to Pump Back Cell #2 has been reported to be inoperable since 5/5/2021.
 GRU plans to repair the valve after Ash Cell #2 is dewatered.
-Currently, all the CCR and non-CCR waste streams are routed to Ash Cell #2 as Ash Cell #1 is being dewatered for closure.
-Once Ash Cell #1 is repurposed to accept only non-CCR flows, Ash Cell #2 will be dewatered for closing and repurposing to manage only non-CCR waste streams; the malfunctioning butterfly valve will be repaired once the cell is dewatered.
+Once Ash Cell #1 is repurposed to accept only non-CCR flows, Ash Cell #2 will be dewatered for closing and repurposing to manage only non-CCR waste streams; the malfunctioning butterfly valve will be repaired once the cell is dewatered. - c) Overgrown Vegetation (2 instances) Vegetation on the side slopes of the Ash Cells 1 and 2 was observed to be taller than 6 inches on weekly inspections conducted on 9/27/22 and 10/4/22.
+Issues related to overgrown vegetation were resolved by 10/11/22. - d) Bare Patches (3 instances) A bare patch was noted near Piezometer P-3 in Ash Cell 1 during three consecutive weekly inspections on 9/27/22, 10/4/22, and 10/11/22.
+The area was seeded before 10/11/22. - e) Shrubs or Trees on Armored Inner Slopes (2 instances) Shrubs/trees were noted on the inner slopes of Ash Cells 1 and 2 during two consecutive weekly inspections on 9/27/22 and 10/4/22.
+These were removed before 10/11/22.

 During each monthly inspection, depth-to-liquid readings in the piezometers located on the embankments of Ash Cell #1 and Ash Cell #2 were measured.
-The water levels measured in these piezometers are used to qualitatively assess potential embankment seepage areas; Piezometer P-2, P-3, and P-4 are used to monitor exterior embankments for Ash Cell #1, and P-1 is used to monitor the exterior embankment of Ash Cell #2.
+The water levels measured in these piezometers are used to qualitatively assess potential embankment seepage areas; Piezometers P-2, P-3, and P-4 are used to monitor exterior embankments for Ash Cell #1, and P-1 is used to monitor the exterior embankment of Ash Cell #2 (Figure 1).
 The liquid elevation in the piezometers was compared to the liquid elevation in each adjacent ash pond.
 Figures 3 and 4 present a comparison of the measured liquid levels for Ash Cell #1 and corresponding piezometers and Ash Cell #2 and corresponding piezometer(s), respectively.
-The measurements taken by ITS engineers on the day of the annual inspection were consistent with those measured by GRU during the most recent monthly inspection.
+The measurements taken by ITS engineers on the day of the annual inspection were within the range of the measurements recorded by GRU during the reporting period.